-- a. blood or offal treating; bone boiling or crushing; dag crushing; fellmongering; fish cleaning or curing; gut scraping and treating; and tallow melting; - flax pulping; flock manufacture or teasing of textile materials for any purpose; and wood pulping; - c. storage and disposal of sewage, septic tank sludge or refuse; - d. slaughtering of animals; storage, drying or preserving of bones, hides, hoofs or skins; tanning; and wool scouring; - e. the burning of waste oil in the open air or in any combustion processes involving fuel-burning equipment; - f. any other processes involving fuel-burning equipment, which individually or in combination with other equipment, have a fuel-burning rate of up to 1000 kg/hr; - g. the open burning of coated or covered metal cable or wire, including metal coated or covered with varnish, lacquers, plastic or rubber; - any activity with the potential to discharge asbestos to air, including the removal or disposal of friable asbestos, except where it complies with the Health and Safety in Employment (Asbestos) Regulations 1998 and is supervised and monitored by Occupational Safety and Health staff; - burning out of the residual content of metal containers used for the transport or storage of chemicals; - j. the burning of municipal, commercial or industrial wastes, whether by open fire or the use of incinerators for disposal of waste; - k. any industrial wood pulp process in which wood or other cellulose material is cooked with chemical solutions to dissolve lining, and the associated processes of bleaching and chemical and by-product recovery; and - I. crematoriums and embalming services.; and - m. any industrial activity which involves the discharge of odour or dust beyond the site boundary.
+- a. blood or offal treating; bone boiling or crushing; dag crushing; fellmongering; fish cleaning or curing; gut scraping and treating; and tallow melting; - flax pulping; flock manufacture or teasing of textile materials for any purpose; and wood pulping; - c. storage and disposal of sewage, septic tank sludge or refuse; - d. slaughtering of animals; storage, drying or preserving of bones, hides, hoofs or skins; tanning; and wool scouring; - e. the burning of waste oil in the open air or in any combustion processes involving fuel-burning equipment; - f. any other processes involving fuel-burning equipment, which individually or in combination with other equipment, have a fuel-burning rate of up to 1000 kg/hr; - g. the open burning of coated or covered metal cable or wire, including metal coated or covered with varnish, lacquers, plastic or rubber; - any activity with the potential to discharge asbestos to air, including the removal or disposal of friable asbestos, except where it complies with the Health and Safety in Employment (Asbestos) Regulations 1998 and is supervised and monitored by Occupational Safety and Health staff; - i. burning out of the residual content of metal containers used for the transport or storage of chemicals; - j. the burning of municipal, commercial or industrial wastes, whether by open fire or the use of incinerators for disposal of waste; - k. any industrial wood pulp process in which wood or other cellulose material is cooked with chemical solutions to dissolve lining, and the associated processes of bleaching and chemical and by-product recovery; and - I. crematoriums and embalming services.